 This will only be a small improvement to your life, but it will be an objective and tangible improvement, and who is turning that down these days?

 I assume you don’t have a spare drawer — move the clingfilm or teatowels into the former cup cupboard, or put your ladles etc. in a jar on the bench.

 If you have too many cups for the drawer, put your most-used and favourites in the drawer.

 A piece of non-slip matting is nice underneath — the stuff you buy to stop rugs sliding around on wooden floors.
 Not crucial, just if you have any off-cuts lying around.

 Thanks for reading everyone, see you in two weeks!

-Patreon link is here if you want to help out, or you can become a paying subscriber.
+Patreon link is here if you want to help out.

 As always, comments are open and full of nice people: